dropdevrahul/dropdevrahul.github.io/index.md

 ### About Me
 - Experience with SAAP & SAAS companies
 - Have have helped in several microservices from scratch as well as libraries for internal/external/tools used by other teams/programmers.
-- Strong grasp of CS fundamentals and upto date with latest trends in Software Development.
+- Strong grasp of CS fundamentals and upto date with the latest trends in Software Development.
 - I have worked in high paced startups at the time of their exponential growth and helped several startups scale up and standarize their tech stack.
 - I have worked with Python/Golang both.
 - I am trying to be active in the open source community and maintaining a few of my own passion projects.
--

 ### Links to my projects
 - [Knowledge base](https://github.com/dropdevrahul/knowledge-base) collection of several resources for learning